 Composition: Ways of arranging, organising and laying out elements in a piece of art and design to suggest different visual ideas and meanings.

 Creative : Using techniques, equipment and processes to express ideas or feelings in new and engaging ways.

-Compare: Identify the main factors relating to two or more items/situations, and explain the similarities and differences, and in some cases say which is best and why.
+Compare: Identify the main factors relating to two or more items/situations, and explain the similarities and differences.